saralozano21/Project_Surgery_Robotics/Documentation/LabSession1&2_SurgeryFirstPrototype_Performances.md

 The proposed tasks for this first session are:
 - Connect properly the Hardware setup
-- Save the ESP32 InitialPrograms for the 3 ESP32 modules using th VScode Arduino Community Edition.
+- Save the ESP32 InitialPrograms for the 3 ESP32 modules using PlatformIO.
 Take care about the proper IP address of each module and PC.
 - Run the InitSurgeryRobotic_simulation.rdk file in the roboDK program to visualize the UR5e robot arm and the Endowrist tool.
 - Test the system performances described above
 - Try to perform a suture process in simulation according to the following video: